-- (1) Net Working Capital is calculated by subtracting cash and equivalents, accounts payable, payable taxes and other accounts payable from current assets. - (2) Net assets is calculated by adding net working capital to property, plant and equipment.
+- (3) Net Working Capital is calculated by subtracting cash and equivalents, accounts payable, payable taxes and other accounts payable from current assets. - (4) Net assets is calculated by adding net working capital to property, plant and equipment.

-Regarding the performance of the CPO, as of December 31, 2022, 2021 and 2020, the Company's share (AXTELCPO) closed at Ps.
-1.36, Ps.
-3.87 and Ps.
-6.23 respectively.
+Regarding the performance of the CPO, as of December 31, 2023, 2022 and 2021, the Company's share (AXTELCPO) closed at Ps. \$0.67, Ps. \$1.36 and Ps. \$3.87, respectively.
 See details throughout the years in Section 5.2) Stock Performance in the Stock Market.

-At the date of this Annual Report, the Company has a total of 19,824,236,117 ordinary, nominative, without par value Series "B" Class "I" shares, fully subscribed and paid; being Controladora Axtel, a company under control by ALFA entitled with 53.9% of the capital stock.
+At the date of this Annual Report, the Company has a total of 19,824,191,117 ordinary, nominative, without par value Series "B" Class "I" shares, fully subscribed and paid; being Controladora Axtel entitled with 53.9% of the capital stock.
 At present, Axtel's capital stock does not have issued or subscribed shares in its variable part.
+As of March 31, 2024, 28,938,371 shares are in Axtel's treasury, derived from the share repurchase program.
+Axtel requested the update of the registration of its shares in the National Securities Registry derived from the agreements of the Extraordinary General Assembly dated March 8, 2024, which approved the cancellation of 45,000 unsubscribed and unpaid shares, which were deposited in Axtel's treasury to support the conversions of the convertible obligations, whose holders did not exercise the respective conversion right.